-Doctoral Candidates: You will be seated on the stand, and at the appropriate time the reader will announce your name.
-As your name is read, you will come down and be hooded, then walk across the stage to receive your diploma cover from university officials.
-You will then return to your seat on the stand.
+Doctoral Candidates: You will be seated on the front row, and at the appropriate time the usher will tell you to move out of your seat and guide you onto the stage.
+When it is your turn the reader will announce your name.
+As your name is read, you will walk up the ramp onto the stage to be hooded, then walk across the stage to receive your diploma cover from university officials.
+You will then return to your seat on the front row.
 Please do not wear your cap when being hooded.

-Graduates should leave all personal belongings (purses, cameras etc.) with a guest.
+- Graduates should leave all personal belongings (purses, cameras, etc.) with a guest.
 Graduates will not have permanent seats on which to leave personal items, and personal items should not be carried while crossing the stage.

-Please do not wear green.
+- Please do not wear green.
 Photos of the graduates are taken with a green screen as a backdrop.

-To order your cap and gown, go to http://colleges.herffjones.com/college/_byu/
+- To order your cap and gown, go to http://colleges.herffjones.com/college/_byu

 Note: The above link is only active during specific periods of time.

 Graduates should wear the tassel on the left side of the cap throughout the exercises except when crossing the stage.
-At that time you may move the tassel to your right side to give a clear view of your face to the audience and photographer.
+At that time you may move the tassel to you right side to give a clear view of your face to the audience and photographer.

-Tassel colors are as follows:
+Tassel and Hood trim colors are as follows:

 The cap should be worn on the top of your head with the mortar board parallel to the floor.
 Please do not wear the cap on the back of your head or at an angle.